xnite/wp-kiwiirc/README.md

 height			Define the height of your client (default: 450px)

-server			Define the IRC server your clients will connect to (default: irc.afraidirc.net)
+server			Define the IRC server your clients will connect to (default: irc.altsociety.co)

 channel			Define the channel your clients will connect to (default: #lobby)